 Cultural Heritage of Kathmandu Valley

 The Kathmandu Valley was initially formed by draining a lake in prehistoric times; the valley has since been ruled over and inhabited by diverse people.
-In the earliest periods, the Gopal and Kirat dynasties followed the valley, followed by Lichhavis, Mallas, and Shahs.
+The Gopal and Kirat dynasties followed the valley in the early times, then the Lichhavis, Mallas, and Shahs.

 The valley boasts countless temples and stupas standing next to each other for centuries.
 Three living gods also reside in Kathmandu in the form of Kumari, Ganesh, and Bhairab.
 They are revered every year during the Indra Jatra festival.
 The valley is also home to colorful festivals and celebrations.
 Each city in the valley boasts different Jatras (carnival-like celebrations) at different times of the year.